slint-ui/slint/api/cpp/docs/mcu/stm32.md

  - Application skeleton source code with sample Slint UI.
  - Example usage of callbacks, properties, and basic widgets.

-To get started, select a download from the following table:
+To get started, select a download from the following table.
+If your board is not included in the table below, see our [](stm32/generic.md) instructions.

 | STM32 Board | Download |
 |----------------------------------|----------|